watzek/BLTdocs/docs/06-Using-Funcx.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
 # Funcx On BLT

 ## What is Funcx?

+Funcx is a scientific functions-as-a-service project hosted jointly between Argonne National Lab and the University of Chicago.
+The goal is to provide an infrastructure-light way to interact with HPC resources.
+It is a High performance function serving system designed to orchestrate scientific workloads across heterogeneous computing resources, from laptops and local servers, through to campus clusters, clouds, and supercomputers.

+Lewis & Clark maintains a deployment of Funcx connecteed to the BLT research computing cluster.

 ## BLT Funcx Offerings
 If you ever need any help, feel free to join the HPC Slack Channel to ask questions: INSERT INVITE HERE